V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2023/ByuCTF2023-WriteUp.md

 Let's try to generate a new message first.

-> Note : In my case it will be 1 because i've restarted the docker after the 2nd challenge, in your case it should be id 2 or whatever.
+> Note : In my case it will be "user_id : 1" because i've restarted the docker after the 2nd challenge, in your case it should be "user_id : 2" or whatever.

 ```js
 POST /api/tickets HTTP/1.1